 NC programs that were created on older controls can lead to unexpected axis movements or error messages on current control models.
 Danger of collision during machining!

-- Check the NC program or program section using the graphic simulation - Carefully test the NC program or program section in the Program run, single block operating mode - Pay attention to the following known differences (the list below might not be complete!)
+- Check the NC program or program section using the graphic simulation - Carefully test the NC program or program section in the Program run, single block operating mode

 Caution: Data may be lost!